novarabackend/Berilio_Face_UI/apps/admin-dashboard/README.md

-# AdminDashboard
+# Fuse - Admin template and Starter project for Angular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.17.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli)

 ## Development server